Priya-Yanamandra/SkillSync/README.md

-SkillSync is a resume analysis tool that uses the \*\*Gemini 3 API\*\* to compare resumes with job descriptions, identify missing technical keywords commonly used by ATS systems, and provide practical, actionable suggestions to improve resume alignment.
+SkillSync is an AI-powered resume analysis tool that helps job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+It compares resumes against job descriptions, identifies missing technical keywords, and provides actionable improvement suggestions using the Gemini 3 API.

+---

+\## Inspiration

+Modern hiring pipelines rely heavily on ATS systems that filter resumes based on keyword matching.
+Many qualified candidates get rejected simply because their resumes don’t include the right technical terms, even when they have the required skills.

+We were inspired to build SkillSync to bridge this gap - helping candidates understand why their resume may not be matching a job description and how to improve it using AI-driven insights.